huynhvinh/huynhvinh.github.io/README.md

 3. Barrage: Come at Pacman from one direction
 We also implement leading attacks using bfs based on Pacman current direction.

-One of our attacking strategies to trap Pacman in a coners:
+One of our attacking strategies to trap Pacman in a corner:

 <img src="/images/edited_pac.png" alt="edited_pac" width="500"/>

+Reach out to me for the[ source code](https://github.com/huynhvinh/Smart-Pacman-Ghosts)